DeCentN2Madness/my-flakes-edu/README.md

 [![License](https://img.shields.io/badge/License-The_Unlicense-blue)](https://github.com/DeCentN2Madness/my-flakes-edu/blob/main/LICENSE)
 [![issues - my-flakes-edu](https://img.shields.io/github/issues/DeCentN2Madness/my-flakes-edu)](https://github.com/DeCentN2Madness/my-flakes-edu/issues)

 This is simply a scratch repo to help me learn the use of Nix Flakes for Haskell development along with some extracurricular NixOS configuration fun.
-If you know your way around `git`, you can check out the commit, branch, and tag history to follow my follies from first commit to quit.
+If you know your way around [GitHub](https://github.com) or [git](https://git-scm.com/), you can check out the commit, branch, and tag history to follow my follies from first commit to quit.
 Oh, snap.

 > **Note**
 > Using `nix develop .` from within the repo allows me to open it with VS Code by calling `code .` for use within this flake-controlled development environment.